RyanFabrick/ML-CV-Surf-Reporter/frontend/README.md

 1. Open an issue describing the enhancement or bug
 2. Fork the repository and create a feature branch
+3. Follow coding standards
+4. Write tests for new functionality
+5. Update documentation as needed
-3. Submit a pull request with detailed description of changes
+6. Submit a pull request with detailed description of changes

 ## License